STANDARD REQUEST Utility Marks

 Request for locates involving design/survey (no excavation taking place).
 Utilities will contact Caller by phone within 2 business days to make arrangements on marking utilities or sending maps.
 An additional 5 business days is needed to complete the request.
 (Click here for more information)

-If any utility has failed to notify and mark their facility within the required two (2) business days, excavators are encouraged to re-notify Dig Line.
+If any utility has failed to notify and mark their facility within the required two (2) business days, excavators are encouraged to re-notify DIGLINE.
 Allow an additional 8 hours to respond to the second request.
 Please have your original ticket number available when calling for a second request.

-An update is used for a continuation of a job, modifying and/or revising the original address.
+An update is used for a continuation of a job, modifying and/or revising the original dig instructions.
 An example is an ongoing road construction project.
 As workers move further down the road, they can call in to have the ticket updated to send locators out to mark the new area.
 Please retain your ticket number for calling in requests for updates.

-An Emergency is when excavation must be done as soon as possible to clear the present danger to life or property damage, or if there is a customer service outage.
+An Emergency is when excavation must be done as soon as possible due to clear and present danger to life or property damage, or if there is a customer service outage.
 A Priority is the same as an Emergency, however, if an immediate response time is not required, please give an approximate time of excavation.